Drug use in NI

 Medication, when used as prescribed by a GP, and under their care and supervision, can be extremely beneficial to someone in poor health – physically or mentally.
 However, there is a growing illicit market for prescription medication – both real and counterfeit – in Northern Ireland.
 Medication such as Pregabalin, Tramadol, Diazepam, and Temazepam are sourced through family or friends, on the street or via the internet and then often used alongside or in combination with other drugs.

-Following high levels of prescribing rates, a rise in reported illicit use and a significant increase in deaths where pregabalin was present in 2017, as of April 2019, Pregabalin (brand name – Lyrica/street name – Buds) has been classified as a class C drug when used without a prescription or illegally shared or sold.
+As of April 2019, Pregabalin (brand name – Lyrica/street name – Buds) has been classified as a class C drug when used without a prescription or illegally shared or sold.

 Polydrug use